Monaco. You’re at the annual Melody Amber Chess Tournament.

 Equally, they sense opposing players by listening for their footsteps and breathing.

-In a pact of necessary silence with those on the field, spectators become an important part of the action.
+As a spectator in a pact of silence with those on the field, you become an important part of the action.

 More than a few spectators leave a blind soccer match changed for the better.